Measurement of in-medium jet modification using direct photon+jet and $\pi^{0}$+jet correlations in $p+p$ and central Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV

-Measurements of high-\pT\ hadron+jet coincidences are likewise of interest, particularly with high-statistics charged hadrons or \pizero\ triggers that can be measured precisely in the complex environment of a heavy-ion collision~\cite{Adam:2015doa,Adamczyk:2017yhe,STAR:2016jdz}.
-High-\pT\ hadrons are fragments of jets, and are therefore generated by a different mixture of partonic processes than direct photons.
-The simultaneous measurement of \gammadir\ and hadron-triggered correlations, using the same analysis approach, enables the comparison of jet quenching effects in jet populations with different production spectra, different relative quark and gluon contributions, and different in-medium path-length distributions~\cite{STAR:2023ksv}.
+Measurements of high-\pT\ hadron+jet correlations~\cite{Adam:2015doa,Adamczyk:2017yhe,ALICE:2023jye, ALICE:2023qve} are likewise of interest.
+High-\pT\ hadrons are leading jet fragments, arising from a different mixture of partonic processes than direct photons, and are expected to have a larger fraction initiated by gluons and larger in-medium path length~\cite{STAR:2023ksv,He:2024rcv}.
+The comparison of similar measurements of \gammadir\ and hadron-triggered correlations can therefore provide novel constraints on the flavor and path-length dependence of jet quenching.

+Current calorimetric \gammadir+jet measurements in central \PbPb\ collisions at the LHC are restricted to jet resolution parameter $\rr=0.3$ or 0.4 and $\pTjet>30$ or 40 \gev~\cite{Chatrchyan:2012gt,Sirunyan:2017qhf,Aaboud:2018anc,CMS:2018jco,ATLAS:2023iad}.
+This restricted $\pTjet$ range covers only the high tail of the $\pTjet$ distribution at RHIC.
+Jets reconstructed from charged particles only (also called ``track jets'') have greater instrumental precision than calorimetric jets, and provide the highest-precision jet substructure measurements at the LHC~\cite{Lee:2023xzv}.
+Charged-particle jets are calculable in pQCD using non-perturbative Track Functions extracted from data~\cite{Lee:2023xzv}.
+Monte Carlo generators at NLO accuracy agree well with charged-particle jet distributions measured in \pp\ collisions for inclusive production~\cite{ALICE:2023waz} and correlations, including low \pTjetch ($\sim10$ \gev)~\cite{ALICE:2023qve,ALICE:2023jye}.
+Charged-particle jets have been used to measure coincidence observables incorporating jets in heavy-ion collisions at RHIC and the LHC~\cite{Adam:2015doa,Adamczyk:2017yhe,ALICE:2023jye, ALICE:2023qve} to cover broader phase space in \pTjet\ and \rr\ than has been achieved by calorimeter-based measurements~\cite{Chatrchyan:2012gt,Sirunyan:2017qhf,Aaboud:2018anc,ATLAS:2023iad}.